The New Oil

 Avoid The Following

-• WhatsApp is owned by Meta (formerly Facebook), who is a notorious enemy of privacy, and collects massive amounts of metadata.
+• WhatsApp is owned by Meta (formerly Facebook), who is a notorious enemy of privacy, and collects massive amounts of metadata and shares it with other Meta services for advertising.
 While the content itself may be encrypted, there are better options who respect your metadata.

 Listed in alphabetical order, not order of recommendation